Kotigobba

 A spiritual successor, Kotigobba 2, starring Sudeep and directed by K. S. Ravikumar was released in 2016.

+Plot

+Nanjunda (Vishnuvardhan), an auto driver, known for his peace loving nature and calm nature.
+It takes a turn when we discover that the peace loving auto driver actually has a violent past which led to the death of his father.

 Cast

 Soundtrack

 All the songs are composed and scored by Deva.
 The song "Annayya Thammayya" is a direct reused song of composer's own "Athaanda Ithaanda" from the Tamil film Arunachalam.
 The album has six soundtracks and an instrumental number.
 The songs "Sahasa Simha" and "Are Tai Tandana" were retained from the original Tamil film also composed by Deva.
+The audio launch was held at Capitol Hotel on 3 August 2001.

 Release

+Reception

+A critic from Sify wrote that "On the whole Kotigobba is a great entertainer and a must see film for Vishnuvardhan fans".
+A critic from Chitraloka wrote that "‘KOTIGOBBA’ is not only for fans.
+It is also for the family and friends.
+A well made action extravaganza".

+Box office

-The film met with very good reviews and was declared as one of the biggest blockbusters completing a successful 30 weeks at the box office and the success function was held at Chowdaiah Memorial Hall in Bengaluru on Saturday, 16 March 2002.
+The film was declared as a blockbuster on successfully completing 30 weeks at the box office and the success function was held at Chowdaiah Memorial Hall in Bengaluru on Saturday, 16 March 2002.

+Future

 In 2012, director Suresh Krissna who made the original version announced that he would be making a sequel to this film in Kannada language.
-Vishnuvardhan was nominated for Filmfare Best Actor category.
+However, two unrelated films titled Kotigobba 2 and Kotigobba 3 were made by different directors both starring Sudeep.